roeegro/SwimFix/training/COCO Annotator Guide.md

 OpenPose Library is based on deep learning and requires additional data that includes pictures(frames), and in each frames the relevant keypoints are annotated, and the object is identified by segmentation- describing the desired object by its contour.

-## Functionality implemented by the annotator server
+## Functionality implemented by the annotator
 Note: The following guide describes the functionality needed to annotate keypoints on frames, and doing segmentation on it.
 The interface contains more functionality which is not relevant to this guide.
 ### Creating a Category
 1. Choose “Categories” in the main menu which can be found at the top of the page.